×

 We asked people if there is a lot of crime.
 They answered:

 "Visegrad is generally considered a safe town with a low crime rate.
 Like any other place, it may experience occasional petty crimes such as pickpocketing or minor theft, especially in tourist areas.
 However, violent crimes are extremely rare.
 The local police force is efficient and responsive, contributing to the overall safety of the town.
-It's always recommended for visitors to take standard precautions to protect their belongings, but overall, Visegrad is a safe destination for both residents and tourists," commented one expat who made the move to Visegrad.
+It's always recommended for visitors to take standard precautions to protect their belongings, but overall, Visegrad is a safe destination for both residents and tourists," remarked one expat who made the move to Visegrad.

 What are the schools in Visegrad like?